Hell032/Heizungssteuerung/README.md

 # diplwinform_v1_1
+Dear User,

-This repository is part of my diploma thesis and is freely available to download.
+this repository is part of my diploma thesis and is freely available to download.

-I'm taking no legal response on how this code will be used in the future.
+I'm not taking any legal response on how this code is used.

+Best regards and I wish you the best
+Hell032